-Beginning: Can you match these rhythms with your hands? for a short sound (staccato) and for a long sound (legato) Try using claps for and leg pats for
+Beginning: Can you match these rhythms with your hands?

+for a short sound (staccato) and for a long sound (legato) Try using claps for and leg pats for

 Intermediate/Advanced: For an added challenge, work on counting with the beats!
 For example:

+Quiz: (Intermediate)

-Quiz: (Intermediate) Can you place the parts of the story in number order?
+Can you place the parts of the story in number order?

 1- Middle

 2- End

 3- Beginning

-, ,

 True or False:

+True of ruise.

 Every story has characters.
-True / False Every story has an end.
-True / False Not every story has a setting.
-True / False Music can be used to tell a story.
-True / False Dancers use their words to tell a story on stage.
-True / False The finale is the beginning of a musical work or ballet.
-True/ False The climax is the turning point in a story.
-True / False The plot describes the place where a story takes place.
-True / False Fill in the Blank:
+True / False

+Every story has an end.
+True / False

+Not every story has a setting.
+True / False

+Music can be used to tell a story.
+True / False

+Dancers use their words to tell a story on stage.
+True / False

+The finale is the beginning of a musical work or ballet.
+True/False

+The climax is the turning point in a story.
+True / False

+The plot describes the place where a story takes place.
+True / False

+Fill in the Blank:

-Aurora, Prince Desire, and Little Red Riding Hood are examples of .
-An author is a person who writes a .
+Aurora, Prince Desire, and Little Red Riding Hood are examples of

+An author is a person who writes a

-A composer is a person who writes .
+A composer is a person who writes

-A choreographer is a person who creates a .
+A choreographer is a person who creates a

 Quiz: (Advanced)

-List the 3 elements that make up every story:
+List the 3 elements that make up every story: 1.)

-1.)
 2.)
 3.)

-Place these elements in numerical order from first to last:

-1- Falling Action

-2- Exposition

-3- Conclusion

-4- Rising Action

-5- Climax

-/ / / /

-This element of every story describes the time and place where a story takes place.
+Place these elements in numerical order from first to last: 1- Falling Action 2- Exposition 3- Conclusion 4- Rising Action 5- Climax This element of every story describes the time and place where a story takes place.
 This element of every story is the pivotal moment where the action reaches a peak.
 What language is used for most ballet terms?
+What language is used for many musical terms?
+What was the name of the author who wrote the original story, The Sleeping Beauty?
+What is the name of the composer for Sleeping Beauty?
+Can you name some other scores for ballet that this composer has written?
+What are some other fairy tale characters that appear in this version of Sleeping Beauty?
+What is another word for the conclusion of a story, most often used at the end of a performance?